Google

 Agenda (subject to change and availability of artists) -

-Join guest Gurus Michael Kammes, Fred Beahm and TBA as they will attempt to answer all of your questions and solve all of your problems concerning Resolve, FCPX, Avid, Premiere Pro, getting a job and Networking.
+An abbrivated Stump the Gurus this month.
+Only 20 minutes.
+Join guest Gurus Michael Kammes John Knowles, Monica Daniel and Sven Pape as they will attempt to answer all of your questions and solve all of your problems concerning Resolve, FCPX, Avid, Premiere Pro, getting a job and Networking.
 And anything else you can think of.
 If they can't solve your problem or answer your question, then you go home with a problem, but you still got out of the house, so that's not a bad thing.

 This is the most important part of the show.
 It's networking time.
 This is a great opportunity to not only ask questions and get problems solved, but to meet people that just migh